 In slaughterhouses, these amazing animals’ throats are slit, and many are still alive and crying out when they reach the scalding tank meant to remove their hair.
 Let’s be honest: That’s bullshit.

 The day I discovered veggie bacon was kind of like when I first heard The Beatles.
 (And Paul McCartney is vegetarian, by the way.)
 I’ve turned a lot of skeptics (including my bf, who “hates vegetables”) into believers with veggie bacon baked at 350 degrees for about 10 minutes.
 It gets really nice and crispy, and damn, that stuff is good.
+There are lots of kinds to try, like Atlas Monroe’s Vegan Cured Bacon.

 The way I look at it, if I can eat something that tastes the same and is just as satisfying but is way healthier for me, is much kinder to the environment, and doesn’t make really cool animals suffer, why wouldn’t I do that?